 Messages exchanged during a Secret Chat are not stored on Telegram servers & do not allow forwarding these messages to anyone.
 Also, one can add a self-destruct timer to a message & once the message is seen by the recipient, it will vanish itself from the conversation, leaving no traces of it.

 Why in the world would you do such a military-level conversation with a friend!
-I don’t know, but looks powerful enough for plenty, if you do.
+I don’t know but looks powerful enough for many of its targeted users.
+Are you one of them?

 7] Open Source code for developers

-These will help getting improving Telegram integration in other apps or on to their cloud messaging feature – eventually benefiting the end-users some or the other way for making the shift.
+These will help to get improving Telegram integration in other apps or on to their cloud messaging feature – eventually benefiting the end-users some or the other way for making the shift.

 Telegram support quick chat with their support team right from the device itself (in Telegram go to Settings — Ask a question), although, they may or may not respond to your query in real-time, but at least you’re sure about receipt of your query & the same support window also shows if when the support was online.
 The Telegram support team’s contact number is +333.